codegoalie/disney-blog/content/posts/top-tips-for-taking-an-infant-to-disney.md

 small) eyes was incredible.

-Despite all the park experience we have together, my wife and I learned new things during our recent visit, expectially pertaining to bringing an infant.
+Despite all the park experience we have together, my wife and I learned new things during our recent visit, especially pertaining to bringing an infant.

 # 1. Include the little one on reservations